-Royal Navy bomb disposal divers have destroyed a massive German bomb (a Luftmine B) after it was discovered in the wreck of a warship off Essex.
+Royal Navy bomb disposal divers have destroyed a massive German bomb (a Luftmine B) after it was discovered in the wreck of a warship off the coast of Essex.

-The weapon was found near Southend Pier, by civilian divers exploring a 17th century shipwreck.
+The weapon was found near Southend Pier by civilian divers who were exploring the 17th century shipwreck.

 This was a very complex task in difficult weather conditions.
 It took the team six days (216 man hours and around 20 dives) to carefully remove the mine from the wreck.
 It was towed to the offshore military range at Shoeburyness, where it was blown up in a controlled detonation.